3mdeb/news-and-ideas/blog/content/post/2014-08-18-linux-rpi-and-usb-over-ip.md

 can say that stub-VHCI pair working as intermediate layer in USB stack, giving ability to connect over the netowork. `usbip` project provided both Linux and Windows version.
 In mid of 2008 `usbip` was introduced to Linux kernel and matured a while in staging directory.
-Few days ago I read [this](http://thread.gmane.org/gmane.linux.kernel/1763771) were Greg KH mention that if it will be possible he will include `usbip` in `3.17-rc2`.
+Few days ago I read thread where Greg KH mention that if it will be possible he will include `usbip` in `3.17-rc2`.

 As you can expect the biggest problem with USB over IP is how to handle 480Mbit/s (USB2.0) or more over TCP/IP payload.
 The answer is it can't.